zakladniy/vkcup2019_qualification/README.md

 # vkcup2019_qualification
-Solution for qualification round of VKCUP2019 in december 2019
+Solution for qualification round of VK CUP 2019 in december 2019

 This decision is based on stacking of the xgboost and catboost models.